How Hard Is It To Get a Tourist Visa to the USA From the Philippines?

 - Did not fully complete the visa application and/or provide all required supporting documentation – INA section 221(g)

-- Did not establish eligibility for the visa category being applied for or overcome the presumption of being an intending immigrant – INA section 214(b)
+- Did not establish eligibility for the visa category being applied for or overcome the presumption of being an intending immigrant – INA section 214(b) (my emphasis)

 - Was convicted of a crime involving moral turpitude – INA section 212(a)(2)(A)(i)(I)

 - Was convicted of a drug violation – INA section 212(a)(2)(A)(i)(II)